jiangkun1994/MasterThesis/README.md

 3. Implement the IR model(s) (deep or not) that your determined to be the right one(s) to use in (2)
 4. Analyze whether the used model reduces some of those errors - it should if steps (1)-(3) have been done correctly
 5. Propose an adaptation to the model of (3) to also improve its performance in at least in error category that the current model is not good at

+### Feedback
+- **Research Proposal**:
+    - one step at a time.
+You can already write your proposal up as part of the introduction - section 2.2 certainly belongs into the introduction, as an easy motivation for your work.
+- **Types of Questions and Errors**:
+    - so, this initial analysis is already looking good you can definitely use it as motivation for your thesis work
+    - For Section 3 you should have a more principled writeup e.g. you sample 100 non-top-5 queries and determine the PERCENTAGE of each error category right now, it is still not clear what the prevalent issue is. you found some issues, but does each of those occur once in 100 example or in 90 out of the 100 failures? this is an important difference
+    - for completeness, the TF.IDF model should also be explained - right now it is not on a level that allows someone to reproduce the results
+    - and overall, i would like to see a short discussion of what the top-5 performance means - for an IR task, this is actually pretty good i would say (though it depends of course how many items have to be ranked per question)
+    - but you are on the right track and all of this content is usable for the thesis